ansonhoyt/dotfiles/README.md

     stow --no --verbose=2 .
     stow --verbose .

 ...ignore existing files to preserve local edits or restow to clear stale symlinks.
 See `man stow`.
+Our `.stow-local-ignore` handles our usual needs.

-    stow --no --verbose=2 --ignore=".gitconfig|.DS_Store|.ruby-lsp" .
+    stow --no --verbose=2 --ignore=".gitconfig|.DS_Store" .
     stow --no --verbose=2 --restow .

 Run the Brewfile to install some tools